tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >Or what if she's busy every time you try to call her for a hint and you get a "hint" from one of his other moms instead?

 L:
->finally listening to the "brush your teeth" advice gets luke a bf and becomes a major turning point in his character development
+>finally listening to the "brush your teeth" advice gets luke a bf and becomes a major turning point in his character development ^minty-fresh

+gameplay:: Relationships are affected by Luke's oral hygiene [[(6) June 2023 Chat Logs#^minty-fresh|ref]]

 S:
 >You do get to talk to her, but not when she could give you an actual hint